 If your net worth increases because of a gift from a living person, you become liable to pay gift tax.
 Spanish gift tax follows a progressive regime, where the value of the gift determines the base tax rate.

-Read our guide to inheritance and gift taxes in Spain for more details.
+Read our guide to gift taxes in Spain for more details.